 Helping nature help itself

-According to scientific consensus, a warming climate is causing more intense hurricanes around the world.
-With more than 60% of the global population living within 50 miles of a coast, this puts millions of people at risk of weather-related loss of life and property, and whole communities at risk of grave damage to infrastructure and their economy.
+Overfishing, pollution and coastal development not only threaten the health of coral reefs but also expose coastal communities that depend on them to the hazards of flooding and shoreline erosion.
+With more than 60% of the world’s population living within 50 miles of a coast, this puts millions of people at risk of weather-related loss of life and property and whole communities at risk of grave damage to their infrastructure and economies.

 GOALS AND EXPECTED IMPACT